SJEnvi/Python/Automation/Web_Scraping/scraping_dojo_07_2023-main/README.md

 Note: The program should scrape the website http://quotes.toscrape.com/js-delayed/ where the text appears with a random delay of a few seconds.

-I used playwright and BeautifulSoup it was a lot of fun to learn those libraries for this recruitment.
+I used playwright and BeautifulSoup in my code and I have to say that it was a lot of fun to learn those libraries under the pressure of time.